9.3 Medicines reconciliation

 - What is the impact - are you achieving improvement and reducing discrepancies?

-This process must continue at regular intervals with results and learnings contributing to ongoing team support and training.
+This process must continue at regular intervals with results and learnings contributing to ongoing team support and training and these are reported back to the clinical governance group.

 Medicines’ Reconciliation Policy